 In January 1943, he was sent to Las Pinas to build runways at Nielson Airfield for the Japanese Navy and remained on this detail for almost seventeen months.
 The POWs were housed at the Pasay School which was about a mile from the airfield.
 Each morning, the POWs were expected to get up and do calisthenics, eat, and march a mile to the airfield.

 At first, the work was hard but not as hard as it was going to get.
-About 400 yards from where they began working where hills.
+About 400 yards from where they began working were hills.
 When they reached the hills, the POWs removed the hills with picks and shovels, and the dirt was put into wheelbarrows and carried to a swamp and dumped as landfill.
 This turned out to be inefficient, so the Japanese brought in mining cars and railroad tracks.
 Two POWs pushed each mining car to where it was to be dumped.

 The brutality shown to the POWs was severe.
 The first Japanese commander of the camp, a Lt.
 Moto, was called the “White Angel” because he wore a spotless naval uniform.
 He was the commander of the camp for slightly over thirteen months.
 One day a POW collapsed while working on the runway.
 Moto was told about the man and came out and ordered him to get up.
 When he couldn’t get up, four other Americans were made to carry the man back to the Pasay School.